Q. With all the free lessons on You Tube why do I need to pay for lessons with a guitar teacher ?

 Q. Where are the lessons given and do you do home lessons ?

-A. Lindsay now exclusively offers bespoke lessons in the comfort of your own home (with appropriate social distancing practices).
+A. Lindsay mainly teaches 'in person' at his studio in Central Aberdeen but does also offer home visits subject to availability and his schedule, there is a slight surcharge for this home service.
 Lessons are available in Aberdeen City and the Aberdeenshire area.
 Online lessons are also available at a preferetial rate - digital lessons are cheaper, cleaner, greener and still highly effective so what is not to like ? !